 If you want to use these as a topping for a cake or pie, you can either leave them whole or chop them up.
 But for both, you need to add them just before serving if they’re sitting on something kind of liquidy.

 The maple syrup coating will dissolve if it’s sitting on something liquidy, like a soft cream cheese frosting.
 If it’s on a firmer frosting, they should be okay.
 But it’s safest to just add then just before serving.

-If you want to leave them whole to place on the cake, then just follow the recipe.
+If you want to leave them whole to place on a cake, then just follow the recipe.